Memory and Rejuvenation in Glassy Systems: Conclusions

-It is important to emphasize that the spin glass correlated volumes as described in this Letter are not just due spin-spin correlations as suggested in the droplet picture \cite{fisher:88}.
-Instead, given the recent numerical results on temperature chaos driven rejuvenation \cite{janus:21}, these correlated volumes are grown in the local Edwards-Anderson overlap.
-Crucially, this allows a description of memory following rejuvenation: when the temperature is lowered, it is this Edwards-Anderson overlap, rather than the spin configurations which are frozen in, or ``imprinted''.
+Our modeling relies on the existence of separate, uncorrelated anisotropic volumes of size $V_\ell=\ell \ell_\perp^2$, where $\ell_\perp$, measured in the plane normal to the ac field, scales with the dynamical correlation length grown at the first waiting temperature $\xi_1(\tw{1},\Tw{1})$, and $\ell$ is independent of it.
+While the cause of the spatial anisotropy is unclear, our data (Fig. \ref{fig:memory_vs_time_exp}), and subsequent collapse of all 52 independent trials (Fig. \ref{fig:data_collapse}), strongly support its presence.
+There are several mechanisms which could generate a spin-space anisotropy in spin glasses like an external magnetic field acting as an effective uniaxial random field \cite{Aharony_1978}, or magnetic anisotropies inducing chiral order \cite{Kawamura_1992}.
+At present, it is unclear how these would present in real-space and will be the subject of further study, but such spin-space mechanisms exist.
+For example, extended defects are known to play a similar role in disordered magnetic systems \cite{Cardy_1982, Prudnikov_1983, Prudnikov_1984, Holovatch_2005, Holovatch_2015}.
+Our model assumes the spin-space anisotropy produced by the ac field generates an equivalent real-space anisotropy.\\ We emphasize that the spin glass correlated volumes as described in this Letter are not spin-spin correlations as suggested in the droplet picture \cite{fisher:88}.
+Instead, given the recent numerical results on temperature-chaos-driven rejuvenation \cite{janus:21}, these correlated volumes are grown in the local Edwards-Anderson overlap.
+Crucially, this allows a description of memory \textit{following} rejuvenation.
+When the temperature is lowered, it is the Edwards-Anderson overlap, rather than the spin configurations which are frozen in, or ``imprinted.''
 Once the system goes chaotic, the growth of correlations at either waiting temperature will be independent of the growth of correlations at the other waiting temperature.
-However, the correlations at the lower temperature could form in the same location as the original correlated regions.
-When this occurs, the volume of the original correlated region decreases, leading to the memory loss observed.
-It is anticipated that this picture can shed light on other glassy systems which exhibit rejuvenation and memory \cite{bellon_2000}.
+However, the correlations at the lower temperature could form in the same location in real-space as the original correlated regions.
+When this coincident growth occurs, the volume of the original correlated region decreases, leading to the memory loss observed.
+We anticipate this study will allow for quantitative comparisons of the memory effect in other glassy systems \cite{bellon_2000}.